automateps/AutomatePS/Docs/Remove-AMWorkflowLink.md

 # Remove-AMWorkflowLink

 ## SYNOPSIS
-Removes a link from an AutoMate Enterprise workflow
+Removes a link from an Automate workflow

 ## SYNTAX